Aristotle-Metadata-Enterprises/django-garnett/README.md

     * default: `'en-AU'`
 * `GARNETT_TRANSLATABLE_LANGUAGES`:
     * Stores a list of language codes that users can use to save against TranslatableFields.
-    * default [GARNETT_DEFAULT_TRANSLATABLE_LANGUAGE]
+    * default `[GARNETT_DEFAULT_TRANSLATABLE_LANGUAGE]`
 * `GARNETT_REQUEST_LANGUAGE_SELECTORS`:
-    * Determines the order of options used to determine the language selected by the user.
+    * A list of string modules that determines the order of options used to determine the language selected by the user.
 The first selector found is used for the language for the request, if none are found the DEFAULT_LANGUAGE is used.
 These can any of the following in any order:
-        * "query": Checks the `GARNETT_QUERY_PARAMATER_NAME` for a language to display
+        * `garnett.selector.query`: Checks the `GARNETT_QUERY_PARAMATER_NAME` for a language to display
-        * "cookie": Checks for a cookie called "GARNETT_LANGUAGE_CODE" for a language to display.
+        * `garnett.selector.cookie`: Checks for a cookie called `GARNETT_LANGUAGE_CODE` for a language to display.
             Note: you cannot change this cookie name.
-        * "header": Checks for a HTTP Header called "X-Garnett-Language-Code" for a language to display.
+        * `garnett.selector.header`: Checks for a HTTP Header called `X-Garnett-Language-Code` for a language to display.
             Note: you cannot change this Header name.
+        * `garnett.selector.browser`: Uses Django's `get_language` to get the users browser/UI language as determined by Django.
-    * For example, if you only want to check headers and cookies in that order, set this to `['header', 'cookie']`.
+    * For example, if you only want to check headers and cookies in that order, set this to `['garnett.selector.header', 'garnett.selector.cookie']`.
-    * default: `['query', 'cookie', 'header']`
+    * default: `['garnett.selector.query', 'garnett.selector.cookie', 'garnett.selector.header', 'garnett.selector.browser]`
 * `GARNETT_QUERY_PARAMATER_NAME`:
     * The query parameter used to determine the language requested by a user during a HTTP request.
     * default: `glang`

-Advanced Settings (you probably neither need or want to change these)
+Advanced Settings (you probably don't need to adjust these)
 * `GARNETT_TRANSLATABLE_FIELDS_PROPERTY_NAME`:
     * Garnett adds a property to all models that returns a list of all TranslatableFields.
 By default, this is 'translatable_fields', but you can customise it here if you want.
     * default: `translatable_fields`
 * `GARNETT_TRANSLATIONS_PROPERTY_NAME`:
     * Garnett adds a property to all models that returns a dictionary of all translations of all TranslatableFields.
-By default, this is 'translations', but you can customise it here if you want.    * default: `translations`
+By default, this is 'translations', but you can customise it here if you want.
+    * default: `translations`

 ## Why call it Garnett?